It’s hard to believe it has taken me this long to share this, as it is definitely my favorite and most frequently made recipe!

 - 1 cup uncooked Quinoa or Brown Rice* + the required amount of liquid (I use vegetable broth)

-- 2 – 3 T. Balsamic Glaze (aka: balsamic reduction) + more to taste (Trader Joe’s sells it or you can order it here!)
+- 2 – 3 T. Balsamic Glaze (aka: balsamic reduction) + more to taste (You can buy it HERE)

 - 1/3 cup Chopped Cashews or Sliced Almonds

 *You can find flat parchment sheets HERE

 - Seasonings for beans and quinoa or rice, such as: Seasoned Salt, Curry Powder, Fajita Seasoning, Mexican Seasoning, Italian Seasoning or Lemon Pepper Seasoning.